 What if you want to use hemp oil and CBD oil at the same time?
 Your canine will still get the benefits of each product if they are combined.
 Fortunately, you don’t need to buy both hemp oil and CBD oil, because Holistapet has you covered!
 Our CBD oil for dogs has two ingredients: CBD and hemp oil.
 Also, our CO2-extracted CBD dog treats are infused with the same high quality hemp ingredients!

 Pet owners know that dogs can sometimes be picky and we agree.
 That’s why we also offer a 100% money-back guarantee on all purchases.
-And free shipping on top of it all?
 Why not!
-We’ll ship at no cost to anywhere in the United States.

 CBD and hemp oil have their differences, but both of these oils have so much potential for your dog.
 If you’ve ever used CBD or hemp oil on your dog and have been blown away by the results, try picking some up for yourself!
 Perhaps the medical community’s research on hemp oil appeals to you, or the cannabinoids in CBD oil sound particularly interesting.